taniarascia/taniarascia.com/content/posts/2020-03-09-redux-react-guide.md

 ## Setting up Redux Actions

-So now we have a reducer for posts, but we don't have any actions, meaning the reducer will only return the state witout modifying it in any way. **Actions** are how we communicate with the Redux store.
+So now we have a reducer for posts, but we don't have any actions, meaning the reducer will only return the state without modifying it in any way. **Actions** are how we communicate with the Redux store.
 For this blog app, we're going to want to fetch posts from an API and put them in our Redux state.

 Since fetching posts in an asynchronous action, it will require the use of Redux thunk.
 Fortunately, we don't have to do anything special to use thunk beyond setting it up in the store, which we already did.